 Many sites in the North have been contaminated due to private sector mining, oil and gas, and government military activities that occurred before their environmental impact was fully understood.

-AANDC is working to address these challenges.
-It is committed to improving the environmental health of the North through two key programs:
+Indigenous and Northern Affairs Canada (INAC) is working to address these challenges.
+It is committed to improving the environmental health of the North through:

 Northern Contaminated Sites Program

-This program focuses on the clean up and remediation of a number of contaminated sites in the North.
-The Contaminated Sites Management Policy was developed for the management of contaminated sites located in AANDC's areas of responsibility.
+This program focuses on the cleanup and remediation of a number of contaminated sites in the North.

-This program addresses human exposure to contaminants in wildlife species that are important to the traditional diets of Northern Aboriginal peoples.
-The NCP partners with key players from the North and the international scientific community.
+This program partners key players from the North and the international scientific community to address human exposure to contaminants in wildlife species that are important to the traditional diets of Northern Indigenous peoples.